 Capitalization in Titles: Where Things Get Less Clear…

-One of the great things about writing for Well, Since You Asked is that we get to investigate the little nuances of every question.
+One of the great things about writing for A Rich Idea is that I get to investigate the little nuances of every question.

 And, when many people ask questions like is “the” capitalized in titles, this usually means the issue goes much deeper than the initial question.
 This is the case with capitalization in titles.

 Because there is no standard rule-book about capitalization in titles.
-At Well, Since You Asked, we often make a practice of capitalizing every word in our titles.
+At A Rich Idea, we often make a practice of capitalizing every word in our titles.
 This is correct…if you follow that particular methodology, but some would argue that it is not correct.

 The About.com grammar guide on capitalization suggests that there are two main conventions: The Sentence Case and The Title Case.